earthsteading/wominjeka/mission-statement.md

 These values support our mission statement:

  - Innovation for sustainability (beyond the current 1950's Building Code of Australia), e.g. performance solutions for earth materials like rammed earth, hempcrete, adobe, etc.
- - Luxury living through net negative emissions (not just building envelope 'efficient' homes), e.g. total cost of emobied carbon for lifespan of struture.
+ - Luxury living through net negative emissions (not just building envelope 'efficient' homes), e.g. total cost of emobied carbon for the lifespan of structure.
- - Meaningful legacy using material longevity (circular economy resuse of building materials), e.g. use of rich clay deposits in Victoria for bushfire and earthquake rammed earth adobe walls and recycled glass.
+ - Meaningful legacy using material longevity (circular economy resuse of building materials), e.g. use of rich clay and earthen deposits for bushfire and earthquake rammed earth adobe walls and recycled glass.

 [For examples of the above values as projects, please see my list of open source projects](https://github.com/orgs/earthsteading/repositories?type=all).